 These itineraries are designed to give you some suggestions for what is possible when you travel in Laos, and they showcase some of the routes that we’ve found work particularly well.
-Treat them simply as inspiration, because your tour will be created uniquely for you by one of our specialists based on your particular tastes and interests.

 Explore the capital, Vientiane, with its museums, temples and fantastic cuisine.

 Visit Wat Phou, Champasak and the laidback river hamlets in the 4000 Islands region.

 Three full days to explore the kaleidoscopic temples, colonial architecture and relaxed atmosphere of UNESCO protected Luang Prabang.